 The Tambopata Research Center

-The Tambopata Research Center is located near one of the largest macaw clay licks in the Amazon Rainforest.
-This is the focus of the tourist lodge and research center where there are even researchers studying the clay lick.
+The Tambopata Research Center is located deep in Tambopata National Reserve.
+The lodge is near one of the largest macaw claylicks in the Amazon Rainforest.

-As a fantastic addition, visitors to the Tambopata Research Center have a 10% chance of spotting wild jaguar.
+In addition, at the Tambopata Research Center you will have a 20% chance of spotting wild jaguar.